Python API tool

 Troubleshooting

-to generate a fresh token or confirm credentials. - 403 Forbidden: Verify you have the necessary permissions (see the permission tables in the STEM API docs).
+brainstem loginor create a new Personal Access Token at brainstem.org/private/users/tokens/. - 403 Forbidden: Verify you have the necessary permissions (see the permission tables in the STEM API docs).

 - Validation errors (400): Match the required fields and value formats listed in the model-specific documentation.